alco-company/mortimer-bellis/WORKLOG.md

 * fix params permissions
 * show account when global_queries
 * forgot to show navn in any case !!"#€!
+* show version & locale and time_zone on profile only

 ### 24/6/2024